Martin Ruter: Texas

 In May 1836 Ruter volunteered for missionary service in the new Republic of Texas.
 Within a year the Methodist Missionary Society established the Texas Mission, and the bishops appointed Ruter superintendent.
 He resigned the presidency of Allegheny College and moved with his family to New Albany, Indiana, where two of his brothers resided, in the summer of 1837.
-Taking a large supply of Bibles, hymnals, and Sunday school books, he headed for Texas in early November with David Ayres as his companion and guide.
+Taking a large supply of bibles, hymnals, and Sunday school books, he headed for Texas in early November with David Ayres as his companion and guide.
 On November 23, 1837, they crossed the Sabine River at Gaines Ferry, and entered Texas.
-In the following weeks, Ruter preached at various locations in including Nacogdoches and Washington-on-the-Brazos.
+In the following weeks, Ruter preached at various locations including Nacogdoches and Washington-on-the-Brazos.
 By mid-December he was in Houston, where he preached in Congress Hall.
 He also met with President Sam Houston, Vice President Mirabeau Lamar and other leaders and gained their support for creating an institution of higher learning.
 Ruter received pledges from several men willing to donate land and he drew up articles of a charter to be presented to the next session of the Texas Congress.
 The site apparently most favored for a school was at Bastrop or near Chappell Hill.

-In the meantime Ruter continued his missionary work.
-He traveled constantly, and he reportedly exceeded 2,200 miles on horseback.
-The hours of exposure to rain and cold finally took their toll, and in April, when Ruter attempted a journey to the East to raise money for the mission and to bring his family to Texas, he became ill and was forced to return to Washington-on-the-Brazos.
+In the meantime, Ruter traveled constantly.
+In April, when Ruter attempted a journey to the East to raise money for the mission and to bring his family to Texas, he became ill and was forced to return to Washington-on-the-Brazos.
 He died there on May 16, 1838, apparently of typhoid fever complicated by pneumonia.
 His vision was realized in 1840 with the founding of Rutersville College and the formation of the Texas Conference of the Methodist Episcopal Church.

 In 1901, local Methodist leaders, with the support of Bishop Willard Francis Mallalieu, relocated Martin Ruter's remains to Navasota, Texas and erected a granite monument.

-Ruter Hall, a dormitory at Southwestern University in Georgetown, Texas, was named in honor of Martin Ruter.
+Ruter Hall, a dormitory at Southwestern University in Georgetown, Texas, was named in his honor.

 Personal life

 In 1805, Ruter married Sybil Robertson of Chesterfield, New Hampshire.
 She died just three years after marrying and neither of the couple's two offspring survived childhood.
 In 1810, Ruter married Ruth Young of Concord, New Hampshire.
-This marriage produced eight children, one of whom, Augustus Ruter, followed in his father's footsteps and was a professor of languages at both Allegheny College and Transylvania University.
+They had eight children, one of whom, Augustus Ruter, followed in his father's footsteps and was a professor of languages at both Allegheny College and Transylvania University.
 Two other sons, Philander and Marcellus, also became Methodist ministers.

-Martin Ruter's youngest brother, Calvin W. Ruter, was a prominent Methodist minister in Indiana and considered a founding father of DePauw University.
+Martin Ruter's youngest brother, Calvin W. Ruter, was a Methodist minister in Indiana and considered a founding father of DePauw University.